Last Updated on August 28, 2024

 Regular alignments and tire rotations are essential for extending truck tire life.
 Alignments ensure tires are correctly angled, preventing uneven wear, while rotations help distribute wear evenly across all tires, maximizing their lifespan and maintaining optimal vehicle handling.

-• Tire Rotation: Rotating tires at manufacturer-recommended intervals helps achieve uniform wear for all tires.
-This is important because uneven wear can negatively impact the stability and fuel efficiency of the truck.
+- Tire Rotation: Rotating tires at manufacturer-recommended intervals helps achieve uniform wear for all tires.
+This is important because uneven wear can negatively impact the truck’s stability and fuel efficiency.
 Regular rotation can extend the life of your tires, improve gas mileage, and ensure that your vehicle handles steadily and predictably under various driving conditions.

 Innovations in Truck Tire Technology